basarat/demo-typestyle/04-state/script.md

 );
 ```

 Notice again the encapsulation of the states under the className which results in more maintainable CSS.

-If you want to order your pseudo classes e.g. * lets say we have a button:
+You can styles for as many states as you need using different keys under the nest property.

+Lets change our div to a button so we can focus on it.

 ```js
 ReactDOM.render(